mgua/py_win_server_launcher/py_win_server_launcher_manual.md

 - Debug information available for process management

 ## Best Practices
-1. Use unique serverName values for each server
+1. Use descriptive IDs and titles for each server
-2. Set appropriate working directories in homeFolder
+2. Set appropriate working directories
-3. Use "not_needed" for venvPath when running non-Python servers
+3. Choose the correct server type based on requirements
+4. Use description field for documentation
+5. Set active flag to false for temporarily disabled servers
-4. Choose distinct window positions to avoid overlap
+6. Use distinct window positions to avoid overlap
-5. Use meaningful titles for better process management
+7. Group related servers with similar color schemes
+8. Use shell specification for command-type servers when needed